-Options didn't initially provide our Service with its comments on the merits of Miss B's complaint.
-However, in other separate complaints brought to our Service, Options made the following submissions:
+Despite requests, Options didn't provide our Service with its file or any evidence in relation to Mr C's complaint.
+But in other separate complaints brought to our Service, Options made the following submissions:

-- The client chose to use TPS and provided Options with a letter of authority to this effect. - Options satisfied itself that the letter of authority related to the same TPS it had carried out due diligence on.
-As TPS was FCA regulated at the time, Options had no reason to suspect or comment on its advice or communication with the client, which Options wasn't party to.
-And at that time, Options was not aware of any reason it should reject introductions from TPS. - The client confirmed to Options that they understood the advice from TPS and wanted to proceed with the transfer.
-So their complaint should be directed to TPS, because if it hadn't provided regulated advice to the client, Options wouldn't have accepted the transfer and the client wouldn't have made the investments in question. - Options does not (and is not permitted to) provide any advice to clients in relation to the establishment of a SIPP, transfers in or the underlying investments, nor does it comment in any way on the suitability of a SIPP, the transfers in and investments for an individual's circumstances.
+- Options does not (and is not permitted to) provide any advice to clients in relation to the establishment of a SIPP, transfers in or the underlying investments, nor does it comment in any way on the suitability of a SIPP, the transfers in and investments for an individual's circumstances.
 It did not advise, nor purport to advise, clients. - Options acts as the administrator only of the SIPP.
 Clients opened their SIPP and did not specify in their SIPP application what investments they were interested in.
 Options provided the client with numerous risk warnings regarding their chosen investments, including the warnings in the Member Declaration & Indemnity forms they signed.
 These forms were very clear regarding what the investments were and that they were high risk. - Clients went on to invest on an execution-only (i.e. non-advised) basis and this was made very clear in communications with clients, the documentation issued to them, and the paperwork they read, signed and agreed to.